eumel8/cluster-app/README.md

 ### Prometheus TLS connection

-hint: we skip SSL verification and allow insecure connection by default, take care.
+we skip SSL verification and allow insecure connection by default, take care.

+### Proxy Settings

+we respect env vars like `http_proxy` or `https_proxy` for Prometheus endpoint connection from your computer.